HerrMotz/bachelor-thesis/publication/main.typ

 == Architecture
 - Web App (Vite+Vue+Rust+ReteJS+TailwindCSS)
 - All mapping algorithms are written in Rust to ensure completeness and speed
-- Integrates fuzzy search using Wikibase APIs (exemplary implementation for Wikidata and Factgrid)
+- Integrates fuzzy search using Wikibase APIs (exemplary implementation for Wikidata and FactGrid)

-== Use in Lecture
-- Patrick Stahl developed for Clemens Beck
-- Changes / contributions by patrick are clearly marked in Version Control

-#todo[How do I license the code?
-Maybe Rechtsamt fragen.]

 == Visual Query Graph-SPARQL Mapping
 Novel to current work:
-+ Qualifiers are visualised more intuitively (see Simons Blog) #todo[Create reference for Olaf Simons Blogpost]
++ Qualifiers are visualised more intuitively (see Simons Blog @Simons_Blog_Entry_Graphic_query)
-+ Multiple datasources and clear prefixes #todo[Check, whether this is actually new]
++ Multiple data sources and clear prefixes #todo[Check, whether this is actually new]
 + ... more?

 == SPARQL-OWL Mapping